atsign-foundation/docs.atsign.com/content/docs/reference/public_private_keys/index.md

     > The owner of the secondary should be allowed to update or delete the value of a user key.

-4. Internal Key
+4. Private Key

-    - Internal keys start with an underscore(_) and are not displayed in scan results.
-Internal keys can only be looked up by the owner of the secondary
+    - Private keys start with an underscore(_) and are not displayed in scan results.
+Private keys can only be looked up by the owner of the secondary

 5. Cached Key